 2. Using “I” Statements

-This classic technique helps you take ownership of your feelings and reduces unintended blame.
-Instead of starting a sentence with a “You” statement, which can sound like an accusation, this exercise teaches you to start with “I” to describe your own feelings.
+This classic communication technique helps you express your feelings without making your partner feel blamed or attacked.
+Instead of starting a sentence with a “You” statement, which can easily sound like criticism, this exercise encourages you to begin with “I” to describe your own experience.

-For example, instead of saying, “You never listen to me,” you learn to express yourself by saying, “I feel hurt when I don’t feel heard.”
-This simple shift in language makes it easier for your partner to respond with empathy instead of defensiveness.
+For example, instead of saying, “You never listen to me,” you might say, “I feel hurt when I don’t feel heard.”
+This small shift keeps the focus on your emotions rather than your partner’s behavior, making it easier for them to respond with empathy instead of defensiveness.

 3. The Validation Exercise